davidvarosyan/Photo-Editor/README.md

 ### MVI

-- **State** — `EditorState`, one immutable data class.
-The screen is a pure function of it.
+- **State** — `EditorState`, one immutable data class; the screen is a pure function of it.
 - **Intent** — `EditorIntent` (sealed).
-The View only ever calls `viewModel.onIntent(...)`; the ViewModel is the single owner/mutator of state.
+The View only ever calls `viewModel.onIntent(...)`; the ViewModel is the single owner of state.
-- **Effect** — `EditorEffect` (sealed), one-shot side effects (snackbar messages) delivered over a `Channel`, kept out of persistent state.
+- **Effect** — `EditorEffect` (sealed), one-shot side effects (snackbar messages) over a `Channel`, kept out of persistent state.
 - **Reducer** — every mutation goes through one `reduce { it.copy(...) }` helper
-  backed by `MutableStateFlow.update {}` (atomic compare-and-set), so the concurrent render/save/load coroutines never clobber each other's updates.
+  backed by `MutableStateFlow.update {}` (atomic compare-and-set), so the concurrent render/save/load coroutines never clobber each other.
 That's the functional `(EditorState) -> EditorState` seam.

 ### Live rendering (responsive seek bars)

-Because processing is GPU-accelerated, every seek-bar change renders the **full (heap-bounded) working bitmap** directly — no separate downscaled-preview tier.
-A single stream uses **`conflate()`**, which "processes only the latest": any intermediate values that arrive while a render is in flight are dropped, and the newest one renders to completion (never cancelled), so the displayed frame always matches the finger.
+Editing runs on a small working copy (see Memory) so the GPU re-renders it every frame.
+A single stream uses **`conflate()`** — "process only the latest": values that arrive while a render is in flight are dropped, and the newest renders to completion (never cancelled), so the displayed frame always matches the finger.

-The GPU backend **reuses a single EGL context** (`PixelBuffer` + `GPUImageRenderer` on one dedicated GL thread) across renders, rebuilding it only when the image dimensions change — instead of allocating a fresh context every frame.

 ### Pluggable rendering backend

 The pipeline is **backend-agnostic**.
-The same domain, MVI ViewModel and use cases drive either of two `ImageProcessor` implementations, chosen by one flag (`USE_GPU`) in [`appModule`](app/src/main/java/com/varos/imageenhance/di/AppModule.kt):
+The same domain, ViewModel and use cases drive either of two `ImageProcessor` implementations, chosen by one flag (`USE_GPU`) in [`appModule`](app/src/main/java/com/varos/imageenhance/di/AppModule.kt):

-- [`GpuImageProcessor`](app/src/main/java/com/varos/imageenhance/data/processor/GpuImageProcessor.kt) — OpenGL ES via GPUImage (default, full filter set).
+- [`GlImageProcessor`](app/src/main/java/com/varos/imageenhance/data/processor/GlImageProcessor.kt) — our OpenGL ES renderer (default, full filter set).
-- [`CpuImageProcessor`](app/src/main/java/com/varos/imageenhance/data/processor/CpuImageProcessor.kt) — CPU bitmap passes (a parallel backend kept in the codebase to demonstrate extensibility; a subset of filters, easily expanded).
+- [`CpuImageProcessor`](app/src/main/java/com/varos/imageenhance/data/processor/CpuImageProcessor.kt) — CPU bitmap passes (a parallel backend kept in the codebase to prove the architecture is backend-agnostic; a subset of filters, easily expanded).

-Each filter declares pure domain metadata (`ImageFilter`) plus a backend-specific renderer (`GlImageFilter` → a GPUImage filter; `CpuImageFilter` → a bitmap pass).
+Each filter declares pure domain metadata (`ImageFilter`) plus a backend-specific renderer (`GlImageFilter` → a fragment shader; `CpuImageFilter` → a bitmap pass).
 New backends (RenderEffect, native, remote…) drop in the same way.

 ### Process-death survival ("AKM")